CodeNerve/CodeInterview-Practice/Array And Strings/README.md

 # Array And Strings

-## Interview questions for Arrays and Strings
+## Interview questions for Array and Strings

 **1. Find if a string has all unique characters.**